sasirudh/Sustainathon/README.md

-# README for Flask Mood and PHQ-9 Tracker Application
+# README for SAMJAY DATA DRIVEN MENTAL HEALTH DIAGNOSIS WITH DASHBOARD IN MOBILE.

 ## Overview
 This is a Flask-based web application for tracking user moods and assessing mental health using the PHQ-9 questionnaire.
 The application includes user authentication, mood rating, PHQ-9 scoring, trend analysis, and a calendar-based interface for viewing and updating moods.